seatable/seatable-admin-docs/docs/config/dtable_db_conf.md

 - `backup_interval`: The interval between each backup.
 Unit is in seconds.
 The default value is 86400 (24 hours).
 - `keep_backup_num`: The number of backups that will be kept, oldest backups will be removed.
 The default value is 3.

+Section `[profile]` contains options to configure profiling functions.

+- `enable_profiling`: Enable profiling API.
+Default is false.
+- `password`: Password for profiling API.
+Required if `enable_profiling` is true.
+- `enable_auto_heap_profiling`: Enable auto heap profiling.
+Default is false.
+(Added in 4.2.3)
+- `auto_heap_profiling_pressure`: The pressure threshold for auto heap profiling.
+Default is 50, which means when the memory usage exceeds 50% of the total memory, auto heap profiling will be triggered.
+(Added in 4.2.3)

 Below is an example configuration:

 ```